All fees and limits listed here are current as of 23 April 2019.

 future performance.
 Consider your own circumstances, and obtain your own advice, before relying on this information.

 You should also verify the nature of any product or service (including its legal status and relevant regulatory

 requirements) and consult the relevant Regulators' websites before making any decision.
 Finder, or the author, may

 have holdings in the cryptocurrencies discussed.

-Wallet and Exchange services provided by eToro X Limited (‘eToro X’), a limited liability company incorporated in Gibraltar with company number 116348 and with its registered office at 57/63 Line Wall Road, Gibraltar. eToro X is a regulated DLT provider licensed by the Gibraltar Financial Services Commission under the Investments and Financial Fiduciary Services Act with license number FSC1333B.
+Wallet and Exchange services provided by eToro X Limited (‘eToro X’), a limited liability company incorporated in Gibraltar with company number 116348 and with its registered office at 57/63 Line Wall Road, Gibraltar. eToro X is a regulated DLT provider licensed by the Gibraltar Financial Services Commission under the Investments and Financial Fiduciary Services Act with licence number FSC1333B.

 How likely would you be to recommend finder to a friend or colleague?